House passes bill aimed to combat antisemitism amid college unrest

 The Antisemitism Awareness Act would see the adoption of the International Holocaust Remembrance Alliance's definition of antisemitism for the enforcement of federal anti-discrimination laws regarding education programs.

 The bill passed with a 320-91 vote.
-70 Democrats and 21 Republicans voted against the measure.
+Seventy Democrats and 21 Republicans voted against the measure.

 The international group defines antisemitismas "a certain perception of Jews, which may be expressed as hatred toward Jews" and gives examples of the definition's application, which includes "accusing Jews as a people of being responsible for real or imagine wrongdoing committed by a single Jewish person or group" and making " dehumanizing, demonizing, or stereotypical allegations about Jews as such or the power of Jews as collective."